 I regret making IVF a priority

 While I do have IVF regrets, it’s still my experience and my story.
-I wouldn’t change a thing.
+I wouldn’t change a thing, just like all of my other regrets.